Diagrammatic representations of Generalized Temperley-Lieb algebras of affine type $\widetilde{B}$ and $\widetilde{D}$: Decorated diagrams

+From now on we follow the setup of Bergman's Diamond Lemma \cite [\S 1]{Ber}.
+We define a \textit{reduction system} as depicted in Figure \ref{rel}, where the lines represent a portion of an edge (loops included).

+More precisely the reductions $r_i$ described in Figure \ref{rel} are defined as follows: \begin{enumerate} \item $r_1$ and $r_2$ reduce the number of decorations and they are applied to adjacent decorations in the same block; \item if $\lob$ (respectively, $\loc$) occurs in $D$, then $r_3$ (respectively, $r_4$) removes a $\bullet$ (respectively, $\circ$) on another edge (loop edge included) with the only restriction that if $\ab(D)=1$ then $\lob$ (respectively, $\loc$) and $\bullet$ (respectively, $\circ$) must belong to the same strip. \item $r_5$ removes an undecorated loop edge multiplying $D$ by a factor $\delta$. \end{enumerate} Clearly, if $\ab(D)>1$, a finite sequence of applications of $r_3$ (respectively, $r_4$) removes all $\bullet$ (respectively, $\circ$) in $D$ except the one on the last remaining loop, while in the case $\ab(D)=1$, it only removes all $\bullet$ (respectively, $\circ$) that belong to the same $L$-strip (respectively, $R$-strip).

-We say that a $LR$-decorated diagram is \textit{irreducible} if there are no relations to apply.
+We say that a $LR$-decorated diagram is \textit{irreducible} if no relation can be applied.
 Note that each block of decorations of an irreducible diagram cannot contain two adjacent decorations of the same type.